Josh-H-555/Sveltekit-Blog-Template/README.md

 7. Create a site email to use.

 8. Create a top-level .env file.
 The file uses these private environment variables exactly, ensure the names of the environment variables match these to avoid issues.
+The environment variables are listed below.

 DATABASEURL=YOURCONNECTIONSTRING

 DEVURL=http://localhost:5173/

 EMAIL=YOURSECRETADMINEMAILHERE

 TWILIOKEY=YOURTWILIOAPIKEYHERE

 ENV=DEV

 SITE=YOURSITEEMAILHERE